arkbriar/ssmgr/README.md

 ### Log to Slack

 We implement a hook of logrus to send some levels of logs to slack channel.
-This helps developers to monitor servers and to develop ChatOps in future.
+This helps developers to monitor servers and to develop ChatOps in the future.

 Slack logs is only supported on master.
 To enable it, add the "slack" field to config.json file,